KULeuven-MICAS/snitch_cluster/docs/tutorial/other_tools.md

 ```bash
 bin/snitch_cluster.vlt sw/apps/snax-alu/build/snax-alu.elf --vcd
 ```
 The dumped file will be named as `sim.vcd`.
-You can view this with your favorite waveform viewing tool:
+You can view this with your favorite waveform viewing tool.
+Taking `GTKWave` as an example:

 ```
 gtkwave sim.vcd &